 Consistency over intensity is a great concept that helps us drive healthy, long-lasting behaviors in all aspects of our lives.
 You need intensity now and then to jump to the next level, but it’s the consistency that is the primary driver of growth.

-Habits are the end-result of consistent behavior and a significant part of our daily lives.
+Habits are the result of consistent behavior and represent a significant part of our daily lives.
 When you design healthy habits for yourself and implement them, you begin to create a structure, a framework for your life in which consistency becomes the main driver.